-Recent publications co-authored by Dr. Reeves (2020 to the present)
+Recent publications co-authored by Dr. Reeves (2020-2025)

 2023 Review study showing benefit of dextrose prolotherapy for plantar fasciopathy (aka plantar fasciitis)